Which treatment for advanced lung cancer?

 Treating fluid on the lung (pleural effusion)

-The treatment for fluid on the lung, or pleural effusion, is to drain the fluid.
+The treatment for fluid on the lung (a pleural effusion), is to drain the fluid.
 Under local anaesthetic, the doctor puts a drainage tube into your chest through a small cut.
 They connect the tube to a bottle or a bag.
 If there is a lot of fluid it may take a day or so to drain and you will need to stay in hospital during that time.

 Advanced lung cancer can sometimes block a large vein called the vena cava.
 It carries blood from the brain, head and arms back to your heart and if blocked, can cause swelling.
 You have treatment to reduce the blockage and relieve symptoms.
 You may have steroids or you might have chemotherapy or radiotherapy.
 Sometimes doctors put a metal tube called a stent inside the vein to keep it open.

 View a summary of treating advanced lung cancer.